kiah2008/kiah2008/2022/tools/mount remote linux directory to local fs using sshfs.md

 $ sudo sshfs -o allow_other tecmint@x.x.x.x:/home/tecmint/ /mnt/tecmint     [On Debian/Ubuntu based systems]
 ```

-If your Linux server is configured with SSH key based authorization, then you will need to specify the path to your public keys as shown in the following command.
+If your **Linux server is configured with SSH key based authorization**, then you will need to specify the path to your public keys as shown in the following command.

 ```
 # sshfs -o IdentityFile=~/.ssh/id_rsa tecmint@x.x.x.x:/home/tecmint/ /mnt/tecmint
 $ sudo sshfs -o allow_other,IdentityFile=~/.ssh/id_rsa tecmint@x.x.x.x:/home/tecmint/ /mnt/tecmint     [On Debian/Ubuntu based systems]
 ```
+ps. it's **id_rsa,**, and not id_rsa.pub

 #### Step 4: Verifying Remote Filesystem is Mounted